Perfect Circle (novel)

 Perfect Circle is a 2004 novel by Sean Stewart.
 It was nominated for Nebula Award for Best Novel in 2004 and the World Fantasy Award for Best Novel in 2005.
 It is a contemporary realistic fantasy about an exorcist in Texas.

 Plot introduction

 Texan William Kennedy can see and talk to ghosts – an ability which complicates his life immensely and threatens his relationships with family and friends.
 When his cousin calls him in to lay the ghost in the garage, Will finds he has a murderer to deal with.

+Critical reception

+In a review for SF Site, Donna McMahon concluded: "This is a real rarity -- an intelligent, sensitive and entertaining novel about what it means to be male.
+I think it will speak most strongly to men, but it should appeal to many readers, mainstream as well as genre."